What is a BAHA/BAHS?

 You may access the rest of this article at the following link: http://deafness.about.com/od/hearingaidbasics/a/bahas.htm

-There are many manufactures who market bone conduction hearing devices or auditory processors.
-Some are: Cochlear, Oticon Medical, MedEl, and Sophono (previously known as Ottomag Gmbh in Germany and now acquired by Medtronic).
+There are many manufactures who market bone conduction hearing devices or auditory sound processors.
+Some are: Cochlear, Oticon Medical, MED-EL, BHM (Contact Mini and Forte) and Sophono (Alpha II) -previously owned by Medtronic and Bone Conduction Hearing, but originally known as Ottomag Gmbh in Germany.
 Below are some images of bone conduction auditory processors:

 Below are images of some of these processors and how they look when worn on a soft band head band: